Pilskalns/Narnia-Guardian/README.md

 ---

 ## How does malware code looks like?
-It will be in begining of PHP file and begins with PHP tags as `<?php` and `?>`.
+It will be in begining of PHP file and begins and closes with `<?php` and `?>`.
 This is safest way to inject this code inside already existing code file.
 In future, malware could get smarter and hide between set of valid code.
 So, for example **you have**

 ``` PHP
 <?php